franciscomalveiro/food_market_access/README.md

+# Adaptation of
-# Continental-scale assessment of spatial food market accessibility in Africa using open geospatial data
+## Continental-scale assessment of spatial food market accessibility in Africa using open geospatial data

+Compute travel time raster to a set of healthcare facilities for a given country.
+Text below corresponds to README file of original author's code.

 ## Table of Contents
 1. [Citing](#citing)